lucasmz-dev/microG-wiki/Signature-Spoofing.md

 * [AospExtended](http://www.aospextended.com/) (Must be enabled in Settings>Apps>Advanced(gear icon)>App Permissions>Spoof package signature)
 * [LineageOS bundled with microG](https://lineage.microg.org/) (Must be enabled in Settings>Apps>Advanced(gear icon)>App Permissions>Spoof package signature)

+Also there is another maintained list of [a custom ROMs that include the signature spoofing patch](https://forum.xda-developers.com/showpost.php?p=71042083).

 If you have the **Xposed Framework** installed, the following module will enable signature spoofing: [FakeGApps by thermatk](http://repo.xposed.info/module/com.thermatk.android.xf.fakegapps)

 You can also **patch your already-install ROM** by flashing [NanoDroid](http://nanolx.org/nanolx/nanodroid), without any computer interaction.
 It will auto-patch every updated ROM.